Heralded Linear Optical Generation of Dicke States: Review: LQG picture of the sculpting protocol

 \section{Review: LQG picture of the sculpting protocol}

-In this section, we review the concept of sculpting protocol as a operational process to generate multipartite entanglement, which can be mapped to balanced bipartite graphs or equivalently directed graphs~\cite{chin2024shortcut,chin2024boson}.
+In this section, we review the concept of the LQG picture as a tool to find heralded schemes~\cite{chin2024shortcut,chin2024heralded}.
+The sculpting protocol is an operational framework for the heralded generation of multipartite entangled states.
+The main technical challenge lies in identifying suitable sculpting operators that produce the desired entangled target state.
+The LQG picture maps the physical components of the protocol onto elements of balanced bipartite graphs~\cite{chin2024shortcut}, or equivalently directed graphs~\cite{chin2024boson}, thereby providing a systematic tool for searching for such operators.

-\paragraph*{Sculpting protocol.---} We can generate $n$-partite entangled states in sculpting protocol by applying spatially overlapped $n+k$ single-boson annihilation operators (called ``sculpting operators'') to a $2n+k$ boson initial state, where $k$ is the number of ancillary modes.
-In our setup, each boson has an $n+k$-dimensional spatial state and a two-dimensional internal state, hence creation and annihilation operators are expressed as $\ha_{j,s}^\dagger$ and $\ha_{j,s}$ ($j\in \{1,2,\cdots, n+k\}$, $s \in \{+,-\}$) respectively.
-Here we choose the computational basis in the $\mathrm{x}$-direction for later convenience, which is expressed in the $\mathrm{z}$-directional computation basis $\{|0\>, |1\>\}$) as $|\pm\> = (|0\>\pm |1\>)\sqrt{2}$.
+\paragraph*{Sculpting protocol.---} We can generate $n$-partite entangled states in sculpting protocol by applying spatially overlapped $n+r$ single-boson annihilation operators (called ``sculpting operators'') to a $2n+r$ boson initial state, where $r$ is the number of ancillary modes.
+In our setup, each boson has an $n+r$-dimensional spatial state and a two-dimensional internal state, hence creation and annihilation operators are expressed as $\ha_{j,s}^\dagger$ and $\ha_{j,s}$ ($j\in \{1,2,\cdots, n+r\}$, $s \in \{+,-\}$) respectively.
+Here we choose the computational basis in the $\mathrm{x}$-direction for later convenience, which is expressed in the $\mathrm{z}$-directional computation basis $\{|0\>, |1\>\}$ as $|\pm\> = (|0\>\pm |1\>)/\sqrt{2}$.

-We consider a setup with $n$ qubit systems and $k$ ancillary systems.
-The initial state is given by i.e., the $n$ parties contain two bosons while $k$ parties contain one boson.
-We apply a sculpting operator \(\hat{A}_{n+k}\) that subtracts \(n+k\) bosons from $|\Psi_{\mathrm{init}}\>_{n,k}$.
-The sculpting operator \(\hat{A}_{n+k}\) has the following form:
+We consider a setup with $n$ qubit systems and $r$ ancillary systems.
+The initial state is given by i.e., the $n$ parties contain two bosons while $r$ parties contain one boson.
+We apply a sculpting operator \(\hat{A}_{n+r}\) that subtracts \(n+r\) bosons from $|\Psi_{\mathrm{init}}\>_{n,r}$.
+The sculpting operator \(\hat{A}_{n+r}\) has the following form:

-with $ \sum_{j=1}^{n}(|\alpha^{(l)}_{j}|^2+|\beta^{(l)}_{j}|^2)+\sum_{m=1}^{k}|\gamma^{(m)}_{l}|^2 = 1.$ For the above sculpting operator to generate a multipartite qubit state, the sculpting protocol must satisfy the \emph{no-bunching restriction}~\cite{chin2024shortcut}, by which exactly one boson must be removed from each spatial mode by the operation of $\hat{A}_{n+k}$.
-Once we find a sculpting operator that generates an entangled state, it can be implemented in linear optics by translation rules~\cite{chin2024heralded}.
+with $ \sum_{j=1}^{n}(|\alpha^{(m)}_{j}|^2+|\beta^{(m)}_{j}|^2)+\sum_{l=1}^{r}|\gamma^{(m)}_{l}|^2 = 1.$ For the above sculpting operator to generate a multipartite qubit state, the sculpting protocol must satisfy the \emph{no-bunching restriction}~\cite{chin2024shortcut}, by which exactly one boson must be removed from each spatial mode by the operation of $\hat{A}_{n+r}$\footnote{Interpreting this restriction in the heralded schemes, one boson remaining in the spatial mode encodes the qubit information, while the subtracted boson serves as the heralding signal.}.
+Once we find a sculpting operator that generates an entangled state, it can be automatically implemented in linear optics by translation rules introduced in~\cite{chin2024heralded} (see Appendix~\ref{appendix:translation} for a brief explanation).